 College Student Photo IDs can be obtained in the Library during Library open hours.
-Any photo ID, such as a State ID or Driver's License, and established student status are needed to receive your Student ID.
+Any photo ID, such as a State ID or Driver's License, and a current class schedule are needed to receive your Student ID.
 Student IDs are needed for all Library and Media Services checkouts, Learning Skills Center testing, and for identification in additional offices on campus.
 Your first card is free.
 Replacement charges apply for lost or damaged cards.